Healthy Tips for Healthy Trips

 A healthy diet is the most common good habit to go out the window on a road trip.
 But a little preparation can go a long way.

-On a two to three hour drive, it’s all about the packable snacks.
+On a two- to three- hour drive, it’s all about the packable snacks.
 While you can definitely plan to be on the road between meals, having healthy snacks on hand can help you fight temptation at the gas station if hunger strikes.
 Go for homemade granola bars, healthy trail mix and your favorite fruit.
-With a few icepacks or small cooler, you can extend your snack options to include yogurt, string cheese, veggies and hummus.
+With a few ice packs or small cooler, you can extend your snack options to include yogurt, string cheese, veggies and hummus.
 Packing snacks in individual bags can also help you regulate serving size.

 For trips lasting five to six hours, you’ll want more than snacks on hand.
 Opt for wraps and draw inspiration from your favorite healthy pack lunches.
 Take full advantage of that cooler to make the meals you want.
 If possible, take the time to stop and eat.
-Not only will the break give you an opportunity to stretch your legs – more on that later – it allows you to enjoy a more traditional, well-paced and proportional meal.
+Not only will the break give you an opportunity to stretch your legs – more on that later – it will allow you to enjoy a more traditional, well-paced and proportional meal.

 Finally, healthy eating on the road isn’t only about what you eat.
 It’s about keeping your body in a healthy routine as well.
-As such, try not to skip meals and try to eat at about the same times you’re used to.
+So, try not to skip meals and try to eat at about the same times you’re used to.
 That way, you’re less tempted at odd hours and less likely to cave in for food you’ll regret.

 Loose, light layers are going to help with your circulation and prevent overheating on long drives.
 Ultimately, it’s all about comfort.
 If you’re really looking to dress for the road, compression socks can help prevent achy muscles from sitting for long stretches.